FrancoVazza/SIRIO/README.md

+****I have discovered a few important inconsistencies which makes the results qualitatively correct yet quantitatively wrong (i.e. wrong final flux and similar).
+A revision is underway and will be soon committed.***

 # SIRIO

 Sirio (SImulator of Radio Interferometic Observations) is an  IDL package to practice with the logic of radio imaging